 - are asked questions that can incriminate you.

-If you affirmatively invoke your right to remain silent and ask for experienced Colorado defense counsel, your silence cannot be used against you at trial.
-With the help of an attorney, you can make sure your rights are protected and potentially avoid charges against you.
+If you affirmatively invoke your right to remain silent and ask for a lawyer, your silence cannot be used against you at trial.
+With the help of a Colorado attorney, you can make sure your rights are protected and potentially avoid charges against you.

 Legal References: